 Fernando Zobel de Ayala (Filipino) is currently an Independent Director of the Corporation.
-He is President and Chief Operating Officer of Ayala Corporation, one of the Philippines' largest conglomerates involved in real estate, financial services, telecommunications, water, electronics, automotive, power, transport, education, and healthcare.
-He is Board Chairman of Ayala Land and Manila Water Company and sits on the board of various companies in the Ayala group, including the Bank of the Philippine Islands, Globe Telecom, and the Ayala Foundation.
-Mr. Zobel de Ayala is a member of the INSEAD East Asia Council and the World Presidents' Organization and Chief Executives Organization.
-He is a Board member of Habitat for Humanity International and chairs the steering committee of its Asia Pacific Capital Campaign.
-He also serves on the Board of the Asia Society and is a member of the Asia Philanthropy Circle, The TATE Museum Asia Pacific Acquisitions Committee and The Metropolitan Museum International Council.
-In the Philippines, he is a Board member of the Philippine National Museum, Caritas Manila, and Pilipinas Shell Foundation, Inc. Mr. Zobel de Ayala holds a Liberal Arts degree from Harvard College and a CIM from INSEAD, France.
-From 2015 to 2019, he attended seminars on corporate governance.
+He is the President of Ayala Corporation and part of the seventh generation in the family overseeing it.
+The Ayala group has maintained dominant positions in various industries in the Philippines, including real estate, banking, telecommunications, water, power, industrial technologies, infrastructure, education, and healthcare.
+It has a growing international presence primarily in industrial technologies, water, power, and real estate in Southeast Asia, China, the US, and Europe.
+He is Chairman of the Board of Ayala Land, Inc. and Manila Water Company and sits on the board of various companies in the Ayala group, including the Bank of the Philippine Islands, Globe Telecom, and the Ayala Foundation.
+He serves on the Board of INSEAD and Georgetown University, and is a member of the Chief Executives Organization.
+He chairs the steering committee of Habitat for Humanity International's Asia Pacific Capital Campaign and also serves on the board of the Asia Society and is a member of the Asia Philanthropy Circle.
+In the Philippines, he is likewise a board member of Caritas, and Pilipinas Shell Foundation, Inc. He holds a liberal arts degree from Harvard College and a CIM from INSEAD, France.
+From 2015 to 2020, he attended seminars on corporate governance.

-Rafi Haroon Basheer (Pakistani) - He is a newly appointed Directors of the Corporation since 01 January 2020.
+Rafi Haroon Basheer (Pakistani) - He was appointed Director of the Corporation since 01 January 2020.
 He is currently Chairman of the Board of Shell Pakistan Ltd, a listed entity in Pakistan, and the Global GM Finance for Planning & Appraisal Downstream Retail and Global Commercial.
-He has held the following positions in the Shell Group: Global GM Finance - Specialities (August 2013-September 2015); Chief Financial Officer & Country Controller - Shell Companies in Pakistan (October 2009 - July 2013); Regional Finance Manager Asia Pacific - Shell Singapore (March 2007 - September 2009); Global Governance and Assurance Manager (January 2005 - February 2007); M&A Finance Advisor Asia Pacific - Shell Singapore (January 2003 - February 2004); and Retail Business Finance Manager - Shell Pakistan Limited (January 2000 - December 2002).
+He has held the following positions in the Shell Group: Global GM Finance - Specialities (August 2013- September 2015); Chief Financial Officer & Country Controller - Shell Companies in Pakistan (October 2009 - July 2013); Regional Finance Manager Asia Pacific - Shell Singapore (March 2007 - September 2009); Global Governance and Assurance Manager (January 2005 - February 2007); M&A Finance Advisor Asia Pacific - Shell Singapore (January 2003 - February 2004); and Retail Business Finance Manager - Shell Pakistan Limited (January 2000 - December 2002).
 He is member of the Institute of Chartered Accountants in England and Wales.
 He earned his diploma in Accountancy with distinction at the London Metropolitan University.
+In 2020, he attended a seminar on corporate governance.

 Cesar A. Buenaventura (Filipino) has been with the Corporation since 1956 and was Chairman and CEO from 1975 to 1990.
 He is currently an Independent Director of the Corporation.
 He is likewise Chairman of Buenaventura Echauz and Partners Inc. and Chairman of Mitsubishi Hitachi Power System Philippines.
-He is Vice Chairman of DMCI Holdings and director of Concepcion Industrial Corporation, Semirara Mining and Power Corporation, Petroenergy Resources Corporation and I People Inc. He is Founding Chairman of the Pilipinas Shell Foundation, Inc. and Founding Member of the Board of Trustees of the Makati Business Club.
+He is Vice Chairman of DMCI Holdings and director of Concepcion Industrial Corporation, Semirara Mining and Power Corporation, Petroenergy Resources Corporation and I People Inc. He is Founding Chairman of the Pilipinas Shell Foundation, Inc. and Founding Member of the Makati Business Club.
 He is a recipient of many awards, to name a few: Management Man of the year in 1985; The Honorary Officer of The British Empire (O B E) in 1990 by Her Majesty Queen Elizabeth II; and one of the top 100 graduates of the College of Engineering University of the Philippines in its 100th year history.
 He received the degree of Bachelor of Science in Civil Engineering from the University of the Philippines in 1950 and a master's degree in Civil Engineering from Lehigh University in 1954 as a Fulbright scholar.
-From 2015 to 2019, he attended seminars on corporate governance.
+From 2015 to 2020, he attended seminars on corporate governance.